Find Trade Colleges

 Read full report on Allied Health & Medical Assisting Services at North Seattle College

-Out-of-state tuition fees for undergraduate students at WVC are $4,734 per year.
-On average, medical assisting graduates from WVC take out $16,885 in student loans while working on their Undergraduate Certificate.
+The average tuition and fees for an out-of-state undergraduate student at WVC are $5,458 a year.
+Medical Assisting majors at WVC take out an average of $13,491 in student loans while working on their Undergraduate Certificate.

-Full Allied Health & Medical Assisting Services at Seattle Central College Report
+Read full report on Allied Health & Medical Assisting Services at Seattle Central College

-The excellent undergraduate certificate programs at College of the Mainland helped the school earn the #5 place on this year’s ranking of the best value allied health and medical assisting services schools in the United States.
-COM is a small public school located in the suburb of Texas City.
+The excellent undergraduate certificate programs at College of the Mainland helped the school earn the #5 place on this year’s ranking of the best value allied health & medical assisting services schools in the United States.
+COM is a small public school located in the medium-sized suburb of Texas City.

 Full Allied Health & Medical Assisting Services at College of the Mainland Report

-With a ranking of #6, Neosho County Community College did quite well on this year’s best value schools for allied health and medical assisting services students working on their undergraduate certificate.
-Neosho County Community College is a small public school located in the town of Chanute.
+Neosho County Community College did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a undergraduate certificate.
+It came in at #6 on the list.
+Neosho County Community College is a small public school located in the remote town of Chanute.

 Read full report on Allied Health & Medical Assisting Services at Neosho County Community College

-Century College landed the #8 spot in the 2023 rankings for the best value undergraduate certificate allied health and medical assisting services programs.
-Century College is a medium-sized public school located in the suburb of White Bear Lake.
+Century College landed the #8 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
+Century College is a moderately-sized public school located in the large suburb of White Bear Lake.

-Century College also claimed a spot on our Best Allied Health Services Undergraduate Certificate Trade Schools list.
-It’s in the top 15% of all schools in this category.
+On top of its placing in our value ranking, Century College also did well on our Best Allied Health Services Undergraduate Certificate Trade Schools list.
+It’s in the top 15% of all schools reviewed in this analysis.

-Full Allied Health & Medical Assisting Services at Spokane Community College Report
+Read full report on Allied Health & Medical Assisting Services at Spokane Community College

 Read full report on Allied Health & Medical Assisting Services at Central Arizona College

-Northcentral Technical College did quite well in this year’s ranking of the best places for allied health and medical assisting services students to get a undergraduate certificate.
-It came in at #11 on the list.
-North Central Technical College is a medium-sized public school located in the small city of Wausau.
+Northcentral Technical College landed the #11 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
+North Central Technical College is a moderately-sized public school located in the city of Wausau.

-The average tuition and fees for an out-of-state undergraduate student at North Central Technical College are $5,415 a year.
-The average amount in student loans that medical assisting majors at North Central Technical College take out while working on their Undergraduate Certificate is $13,355.
+The average tuition and fees for an out-of-state undergraduate student at North Central Technical College are $5,512 a year.
+While working on their Undergraduate Certificate, medical assisting majors at North Central Technical College accumulate an average of around $7,771 in student debt.

 Read full report on Allied Health & Medical Assisting Services at Northcentral Technical College